rticommunity/rticonnextdds-usecases-energy/ExampleCode/src/README.md

 - **Control_Irradiance**: Irradiance Control.
 This topic is used wholly for simulation and provides a mechanism to change the solar irradiance present on the solar panels during simulation.

+- **Control_SOC**: SOC Control.
+This topic is used wholly for simulation and provides a mechanism to change the SOC of an energy storage system during simulation.

 - **VF_Device**: VF Device Available.
 This topic actively uses ownership and ownership strength to vie for which device will be providing voltage and frequency support to the microgrid while islanded.
 As the energy storage system charges and discharges the device taking this role can change.